A Makita circular saw; photo courtesy Kelly R. Smith

-The decision on which brand, model, and type to buy when shopping for a circular saw depends on many factors.
-These include how often the saw will be used, how tough the construction tasks will be, reliability of the power tool manufacturer, and of course, price.
+The decision on which brand, model, and type to buy when shopping for any tool depends on a number of factors.
+In this case, these include overall circular saw options and features as well as how often it will be used, how tough your construction tasks will be, reliability of the power tool manufacturer, and of course, price.

 Batteries for Cordless Power Tools